What to see in Pisac?

-About Pisac
+About Pisac Town

-What to do in Pisac?
+What to do in Pisac Town?

 Pisac is a great and affordable option for a day trip from Cusco.
-But if you’re travelling a little slower, than you could stop here on your way to Ollantaytambo and Machu Picchu.
+But if you are travelling a little slower, than you could stop here on your way to Ollantaytambo and Machu Picchu.
 Another option is to use it as your base to explore the Sacred Valley.
 It’s also a great alternative if trying to acclimatize to the altitude.
 It has an eclectic group of permanent residents.
 For those interested in an alternative lifestyle, with different religious options and a variety of specialty foods, then Pisac is the place for you.
 Pisac still has a large number of indigenous people still living here.
 Immerse yourself in the culture and enjoy the many authentic Peruvian festivals that take place quite frequently.

 The Sunday Pisac Market